 This is a great way to travel light giving you a flat surface to sign forms with when faced with a crowded table and an easy way to store papers you may be collecting as you go.
 Each year I make a fresh round of DIY SCHOOL PLANNERS for each child so I can both stay connected and chronicle things as they unfold.
 Yes I bring them to back to school night and I always come home knowing exactly what I’ve done and still need to do.

 From opening lunch accounts to buying agendas, a stop at the spirit wear table or a renewal for your PTA membership, back to school night will cost you money.
 Its worth it to tackle these little items onsite if you can making the most of being able to cover your bases all at once.
 Otherwise you’ll be sending back more forms than you care to count.

 We collect box tops year round to hand in regularly and it requires absolutely no effort on my part at school.
 I simply have our children clip them as I put away the groceries and when our baggie is full, the kids take them in.
-More than ever your school needs your support in anyway you can provide it.
+More than ever, your school needs your support in anyway you can provide it.
 Be that Mom and choose the things that are easiest for you to follow through on.
-You may be surprised at how many you find if you take a second look.
+You may be surprised at how many easy volunteer opportunities you’ll find if you really look.

-In some instances it may simply be easier to hand someone your family calling card.
+When meeting new friends or educators, in some instances it may simply be easier to hand them your family calling card.
 Think about having one with the basics like name, phone, cell phone, and email and when needed you can simply share it with ease.
 Bonus points?
-Make a small sheet of lablels with the same ~ now that’s an organized Mom!
+Make a small sheet of laells with the same ~ now that’s an organized Mom!